 Some designs may make it more difficult for voters to verify their ballot.
 For example, some ballot marking devices keep ballots under glass, preventing voters from using assistive tools to examine their choices or making it difficult to see the text because of glare.
 The use of barcodes on paper ballots also presents additional risk as barcodes containing vote selections could potentially differ from the human-readable portion of the paper ballot.
 Officials should adopt rigorous audit procedures to mitigate the risk from barcodes.

 Direct recording electronic (DRE) systems record a voter’s selection directly to the machine’s memory and automatically tabulate votes.
 Many leave no physical record of the cast vote.
 Some newer direct recording electronic systems may come equipped with printers for voter-verifiable paper audit trails, but voters cannot verify that their electronically recorded vote matches the vote on the paper.
 These direct recording systems feature numerous vulnerabilities, from malicious hacking to coding errors.
 Computer scientists have demonstrated the speed and ease with which an individual can alter these machines undetected.
 The National Academies of Sciences, Engineering and Medicine recommended that these machines be removed from service as soon as possible.
-In early 2019, the US.
-Election Assistance Commission released draft updates to its voluntary guidelines that would establish stricter standards that voting systems be auditable and enable evidence-based elections.
-Direct recording electronic systems would not meet these proposed guidelines.
+In February 2021, the U.S. Election Assistance Commission released updated voluntary guidelines that establish stricter standards for voting systems to be auditable, and include additional security, privacy, and accessibility provisions.
+Direct recording electronic systems do not meet the updated guidelines.

 When considering electronic election systems, officials should consider: